digitalRM/digitalRM/README.md

   -  👀  I’m interested in learning more about coding!

-  -  💻  Robotics is kinda cool too.
+  -  💻  Robotics is really intresting too.

 ---
 ```py